ianboyko/uniforlsp/content/english/post/about.md

 ### Staff Offices

 Staff Offices are law offices owned and operated by the Plan.
 Eligible Participants who so choose can receive legal services at these locations from Staff Lawyers, who are employed by the Plan.
 Staff Offices are also the Plan's Intake Centres.
 Participants who wish to be informed about their coverage entitlements and to arrange for referral or reimbursement should contact the Staff Offices closest to them (see below).
 Participants who live elsewhere should contact our Head Office Intake Centre at 1-800-268-7573.
-To see a map, click on the name of the locations below.

 ### Head Office
 Suite 600